swdunlop/html-go/README.md

 may be a security concern for handlers like invite links that include sensitive information in the URL path.
 You will want to avoid using `hog.For`, `hog.From` and `hog.Middleware` for these handlers.

+### Reloading Web UIs on Reconnect

+It is popular to use something like [Air](https://github.com/cosmtrek/air) to restart a server when source code changes, but if you are using your server to generate the HTML, you may also want to reload the view after restart.
+The "Dead Man Switch" component gives you a simple `net/http.Handler` and `html.Content` that can be combined to reload the view when the server restarts.
+See [deadmanswitch/example](deadmanswitch/example/example.go) for a simple example -- run it, visit http://localhost:8181 and restart the server to see the UI change.

 ### Why?

-I find the `html/template` package frustrating outside of simple use cases and prefer to generate HTML directly in view functions rather than deal with the awkwardness of Go templates.
-There are a lot of other interesting template languages for Go but they all have their own quirks and I find myself dropping down to writing Go functions anyway.
+I found the `html/template` package frustrating outside of simple use cases and prefer to generate HTML directly in view functions instead.
+There are a lot of other interesting template languages for Go but they all have their own quirks and I tend to just drop down to writing Go functions anyway.

 Everything else in this package is just a collection of utilities for making life easier once you have decided to write your UI in Go.